onohiroaki/ILCAnaTutorial/whizard1.95/README.txt

   [Note]

-  The whizard job parameter written in "whizard.in" is prepared just for an example not for physics study.
+  - The whizard job parameter written in "whizard.in" is prepared just for an example not for physics study.
+  - whizard-1.95 requires gcc-4.8 and gfortran-4.8.
+The example here
+    uses the one installed locally in KEKCC ILC group area.

 3. References